 Touch and pressure are so vital to our well-being that their absence can create serious impairments in our physical and psychological health.
 For example, children who grow up without extensive physical contact are more likely to have developmental challenges.
 Adults also languish without skin-to-skin contact; what psychologists term “touch hunger” can, along with other factors, permanently damage the mental and physical health of prisoners in solitary confinement.

-Pressure may decrease the release of the stress hormone cortisol and increase the release of “happy hormones” like serotonin and dopamine.
 Touch and pressure seem to promote health by regulating the nervous system’s responses, which control our vital reactions to the external world.
 If you are being chased by a saber-toothed tiger, for instance, the autonomic nervous system kicks the body into fight-or-flight response.
 When this happens, your heart rate quickens, your pupils dilate, and blood rushes to the limbs to prepare you to run as fast as you can.

 Some researchers posit that applying pressure in the form of physical touch or heavy blankets works to calm us by slowing down the fight-or-flight response.
 It may decrease the release of the stress hormone cortisol and increase the release of “happy hormones” like serotonin and dopamine.
 As an example of this, a study of teenagers revealed that French adolescents touch each other a lot more and exhibit fewer physically or verbally aggressive behaviors compared to their US counterparts.
 Increased serotonin levels convert to melatonin, which also helps us to sleep better and even boost memory by affecting the hippocampus.